Atharva-Phatak/shopme/README.md

 THings like formatting/linting code, etc are important to properly format code.
 This can all be automated using tools like [pre-commit](https://pre-commit.com/), which basically runs a bunch of tools for formatting and other services once you push a git commit.

-Note: Pre-commit is user very widely and can be customized according to need.
+Note: Pre-commit is used very widely and can be customized according to need.

 ---